 25% Vanguard Prime Money Market Fund

 Here's another popular portfolio, this one from Harry Browne.
-He felt you wanted a portfolio that would do well in prosperity (stocks), deflation (long treasuries), inflation (gold), and “tight money or recession” (cash).
+He felt you wanted a portfolio that would do well in prosperity (stocks), deflation (long Treasuries), inflation (gold), and “tight money or recession” (cash).
 There are lots of variations.
-There is even a one-stop-shop mutual fund for 84 basis points that's been around since 1982 with 15-year average returns of a little over 6%.
-Not only did it lose money in 2008, it managed to do so in 2013 as well.
-Poor performance (4.8%) over the last decade while the US stock market has been roaring demonstrates its severe tracking error.
+There is even a one-stop shop mutual fund for 82 basis points that's been around since 1982 with 15-year average returns of a little over 7%.
+Not only did it lose money in 2008, it managed to do so in 2013, 2015, and 2022 as well.
+From 2010-2020, it did rather poorly when compared to the roaring stock market, demonstrating its severe tracking error, but in five of the past six years, it's gained over 10% per year.

 Portfolios 61-84: FPL Portfolios